united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

    guided by a tutorial which helps you to install the UMH on your local machine.

    {{% notice note %}}
-   A local installation is the similar to an installation on an external device, like an edge device or a VM.
-The benefit is, that you can easily set it up without any additional hardware and learn how to use it.
+   A local installation functions similar to an installation on an external device, like an edge device or a VM.
+The benefit is, that you can easily set it up without any additional hardware and learn how to use it with simulated data.
    {{% /notice %}}

 3. After creating your instance of the UMH, you will be able to access the local